portfolio

 It seeks to confront the material reality of institutional violence.

-Hollow steel, pine wood, grated hand-soap shavings, transducer
+Hollow steel, pine wood, grated hand-soap shavings, transducer, radio receiver

-Adam is clad in shavings collected from grating bars of hand-soap, and by virtue of a hidden transducer, resonates loudly at a frequency of 1060Hz.
+Untitled is clad in shavings collected from grated bars of hand-soap, and by virtue of a hidden transducer, resonates with the sound of a real-time radio scanning for a signal, shifting between static as it searches and moments of clarity when it briefly connects.

 Memory Triptych (2025)